 – Apply anti-virus patches, many new updates provided since May 12th.

 – Detect/block known hashes.
-There are multiple lists, including those shared with NH-ISAC membership.
+There are multiple lists, including those shared with H-ISAC membership.

 – Block attempts to communicate to unauthorized and new domains.

 – Review the list of IP hits against the sink holed domain keeping in mind some positive hits might be from your own security team.